 The Contractor shall provide Outer-Connector Ramps or Controlled-Loop Ramps for all movements.
-At a minimum, construct two-lane loop ramps from One Carolina Drive to I-77 northbound and southbound and one-lane one-way exit ramps for I-77 northbound and southbound connecting to One Carolina Drive.
+At a minimum, construct two-lane loop ramps from One Carolina Drive to I-77 northbound and southbound and, a one-lane one-way exit ramps for I-77 northbound and a two-lane one-way exit ramp for I-77 southbound connecting to One Carolina Drive.
 Alternative types of interchanges will not be considered.